 Nursing at the University of South Carolina began in 1942 as a part of an effort to meet the nation’s nursing needs during World War II.
 Classes were originally held in the McCutchen House on the Horsehshoe.
-Vianna McCowan led the program in those early years (1957-1969).
+Vianna McCown led the program in those early years (1957-1969).
 Viana McCown later established a lectureship in 1963, which continues annually.

 In 1966, the Alpha Xi Chapter of Sigma Theta Tau was established at USC, which was the 36th chapter established internationally, and the 1st in South Carolina.

 Mary Ann Parsons took over as interim dean in 1988, serving 17 years and becoming the college’s longest-serving dean.
 During her tenure, the college added the Amy V. Cockcroft Leadership Program (1995), primary care sites for faculty and student practice (1996-97) including the Children and Family Healthcare Center, and the Center for Nursing Leadership (2004).
 Dean Parsons grew both the practice and research enterprise in the College, while also growing the number of undergraduate and graduate students.

 Dean Jeannette Andrews, the seventh dean of the college, began in January 2013.
 She is an alumna of the Ph.D. program (2004).
 From 2013-2015, the college has extended its global outreach with four study abroad programs, and increasing global research initiatives.
-The College has had a record number of graduate student enrollment, record achievements in NIH funding, and record ranking by the US News & World Report.
+The College has had a record number of graduate student enrollment, record achievements in NIH funding, and record ranking by the US News & World Report for graduate nursing programs.